Franklin County Conservation District

 Picture

-An annual meeting is held each January to report district activities and accomplishments; the meeting is open to the public and is typically held the last Thursday of January.
+An annual meeting is held each winter to report district activities and accomplishments; the meeting is open to the public and is typically held in late February.
 An election is held during the annual meeting to fill one or two (depending on the year) three year terms for position of board supervisors.
 The Kansas Bankers Association (KBA) Awards have been part of our annual meeting since 1945.
 The purpose of the Banker Award program is to stimulate a greater interest in the conservation of the agricultural and natural resources of Kansas by giving recognition to those farmers and landowners who have made outstanding progress in practicing conservation on their farms.
 “The continued work and dedication of our award winners each year provide the example of conservation practices that we all need to follow.
 The land is our long term asset and the proper maintenance of it will help determine our future success and the successful opportunities of the next generation”, said Mike Skidmore, 2010 Key Banker.
 The KBA works with K-State Research and Extension and the Kansas Department of Wildlife and Parks throughout the State to sponsor six award categories including Energy Conservation, Water Quality, Water Conservation, Soil Conservation, Windbreaks and Wildlife Habitat.
 We have a complete list of award winners dating back to 1945 in the PDF file below.

 Your local conservation district remains a vital part of the Franklin County community and is here to help people who want to do their part in caring for soil and water resources.
 Like our partners at USDA-NRCS, we are here to help people help the land for the conservation of our natural resources for the future.